Ethertyson/xeno_chatbot/README.md

 ### Expandable Command Dictionary
 - Command database easily extendable and organized by category (windows_cmds, news_queries, etc.).

+### Offline Ready
+- Once installed on your desktop, the chatbot runs completely offline using a lightweight Mini LLM model.
+All responses are served from a local dictionary — no external API calls required (except optional Google News API for live news).

 ## Additional Highlights
 - Modular, production-ready backend-focused AI-style chatbot built with Python and Flask REST API.
 - Integrated Google News API for live news fetching.